Hari999999/front-end-stack/README.md

 ---

 ## Installing
-Run `yarn install` to install the project.
+Run `npm install` to install the project.

 ## Running
-Run `yarn start` to watch and compile the Javascript and SCSS files.
+Run `npm run start` to watch and compile the Javascript and SCSS files.
 The project uses:

-- Babel, to provide ES6 support.
+- **Typescript** for type checking and ES20xx features.
-- PostCSS, to allow us to use:
+- **PostCSS**, to allow us to use:
     - Autoprefixer, to take care of those pesky prefixes...which are [being phased out](https://webkit.org/blog/6131/updating-our-prefixing-policy/)!
-- Jest, to handle Unit testing of the Javascript.
+- **Jest**, to handle Unit testing of the Javascript.
+- **Webpack**, for compiling TS, SCSS, etc.
+- **Express** to allow server-side rendering, and for serving static assets.
+- **React** as a view layer.

-View the Style Guide at `https://localhost:3000/style-guide.html`
+View the Style Guide at `https://localhost:3000/style-guide`

 ## Building
-Run `yarn build` to create a production ready `public` folder with all necessary assets.
+Run `npm run build` to create a production ready `dist` folder with all necessary assets.
+Running `node dist/server/main.js` will start the server in production mode, enabling server-side rendering.

 ## Linting
 To run both linters, use the following command:

-	yarn run lint
+	npm run lint

-To just run the Javascript linter:
+To just run the Typescript linter:

-	yarn run lint-js
+	npm run lint-ts

 To just run the SASS/CSS linter:

-	yarn run lint-scss
+	npm run lint-scss

 ## Testing
 To run the Jest unit tests, use the following command:

-	yarn test
+	npm test

 ---

 ## Browser Support
 Supported and tested in the following browsers:

-- Internet Explorer (10-11)
 - Chrome
 - Firefox
-- Safari 9
+- Safari 11
-- Edge 14
+- Edge 15

 ## Polyfills